Florida Hurricane Preparedness | East Ridge at Cutler Bay

 The Ultimate Florida Hurricane Preparedness Checklist

-Whether you live in Florida or will in the future, hurricane preparedness is something that should be on your radar.
+Whether you currently live in Florida or are planning to move there in the future, hurricane preparedness is something that should be on your radar.
 There’s no better time to plan and prepare for a hurricane than before the season strikes – and we’re here to help.
-Check out our checklist for Florida Hurricane Preparedness below.
+Check out our checklist for Florida hurricane preparedness below.

 Hurricane Planning Checklist